 Also known as the Australian Collie and the Border-Aussie, the Australian Shepherd-Border Collie mix is a wonderful hybrid that takes many positive personality traits from both its parents, the Border Collie and the Australian Shepherd.
 It is basically a working or herding dog like its parents, and it needs a job to do at all times.
 It is excellent for herding sheep or cattle.

 It needs to keep itself busy, but does tend to get bored doing the same tasks over and over again.
 So if you own this dog, then you will have to keep coming up with creative ideas to keep his/her mind happily occupied.
 Though thankfully a quiet breed, this dog makes up for it in the energy department; its desire to play is endless, and you may really never meet such an enthusiastic and vivacious canine anywhere else.
-The following paragraphs provide some information about the Border-Aussie dog.

 This dog looks more like the Border Collie than the Australian Shepherd.
 Although you will also find miniature Border-Aussies, the general size of this breed is between medium to large.
 It weighs between 30 to 75 pounds.